Docs

 Configure the Testnet

-The variables that dictate the structure of the Testnet are located in the file scripts/testnet/variables.sh
+The variables that dictate the structure of the Testnet are located in the file scripts/testnet/variables.sh.
+For example:

 export TESTNETDIR="$HOME/Elrond/testnet"